 - And much more….

-Malaska’s family has even secured the domain name for www.hatiannationdomination.com and plans to use it in the future and align it to his NIL deals in the future.
+Malaska’s family even secured the domain name for www.hatiannationdomination.com while Jo was in High School and plans to use it in the future and align it to his NIL deals in the future.
 How cool is that?
 What I found interesting is the types of questions the Malaska’s were asking me during the recruiting process.
 Questions like “Who has the better communications and media department?
 Which college already has an NIL program established?
 Which program and fan base will be a better long term fit for NIL?.
 Pretty cool stuff for a recruiting guy like me, but as the title of this blog states, these two worlds (recruiting and NIL) are colliding.
 Honestly….they already have.

 Bedford Agency & Recruit Route